Tabithadejong/Bikini-Proof/README.md

   * All content appeared properly.

 ### Bugs History
 * Some content on the site was overflowing on mobile devices in early test runs.
-The media queries were rewritten and this soluted the problem.
+The media queries were rewritten and this solved the problem.

 ### Unfixed bugs